 - The “so what” question will be addressed, showing why given interpretations of the passage in question matter.

 Obviously any claim that I have “the correct interpretation” will not always be persuasive, and it is doubtful that everyone will agree with every post.
-I am also aware of the problem of formalism (the subjectivity/objectivity of texts and interpreters) and the notion of the autonomy of a text as an object of interpretation, which problematizes the notion of finding the “point” or “essence” of a passage or text.
-That said, even the theorists most conscious of these issues have pointed out that the notion of textual objectivity in interpretation (and indeed, in daily life) is really unavoidable.
+I am also aware of the problem of formalism (the subjectivity/objectivity of texts and interpreters) and the notion of the autonomy of a text as an object of interpretation, which calls the notion of finding the “point” or “essence” of a passage or text into question.
+That said, even the theorists most conscious of these issues recognize that some interpretations are better than others, as meaning is nevertheless constrained by the text.
 As such, I will bracket these methodological concerns throughout these posts, consciously choosing to operate within the idealization of textual autonomy.

 Finally, one of the beauties of blogging is the interaction it allows; one is able to do interpretive work and exegesis as a part of a public community.
 I look forward to the critiques, rebuttals or improved arguments about any passage dealt with in this series, as it will surely only serve to better clarify the sense of the passages in question.